Managing pipeline secrets

 Exporting secrets with environment hooks

-If you don't use a secrets storage service, then you can use the Buildkite agent's environment hook to export secrets to a job.
+You can use the Buildkite agent's environment hook to export secrets to a job.

 The environment hook is a shell script that is sourced at the beginning of a job.
 It runs within the job's shell, so you can use it to conditionally run commands and export secrets within the job.